Alyeska Investment Group L.P. Sells 74,880 Shares of Align Technology, Inc. (NASDAQ:ALGN)

-Alyeska Investment Group L.P. lessened its position in shares of Align Technology, Inc. (NASDAQ:ALGN) by 57.3% in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 55,811 shares of the medical equipment provider’s stock after selling 74,880 shares during the period.
-Alyeska Investment Group L.P. owned 0.07% of Align Technology worth $29,824,000 at the end of the most recent reporting period.
+Alyeska Investment Group L.P. lessened its position in shares of Align Technology, Inc. (NASDAQ:ALGN) by 57.3% in the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 55,811 shares of the medical equipment provider’s stock after selling 74,880 shares during the quarter.
+Alyeska Investment Group L.P. owned about 0.07% of Align Technology worth $29,824,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
-Checchi Capital Advisers LLC raised its stake in Align Technology by 1.8% during the fourth quarter.
-Checchi Capital Advisers LLC now owns 952 shares of the medical equipment provider’s stock worth $509,000 after buying an additional 17 shares during the last quarter.
-Conning Inc. raised its stake in Align Technology by 2.1% during the fourth quarter.
-Conning Inc. now owns 1,026 shares of the medical equipment provider’s stock worth $548,000 after buying an additional 21 shares during the last quarter.
-Harel Insurance Investments & Financial Services Ltd. bought a new position in Align Technology during the fourth quarter worth $48,000.
-First Horizon Advisors Inc. raised its stake in Align Technology by 11.5% during the third quarter.
-First Horizon Advisors Inc. now owns 281 shares of the medical equipment provider’s stock worth $91,000 after buying an additional 29 shares during the last quarter.
-Finally, JustInvest LLC raised its stake in Align Technology by 4.6% during the fourth quarter.
-JustInvest LLC now owns 658 shares of the medical equipment provider’s stock worth $352,000 after buying an additional 29 shares during the last quarter.
-85.84% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
+Checchi Capital Advisers LLC raised its stake in shares of Align Technology by 1.8% during the 4th quarter.
+Checchi Capital Advisers LLC now owns 952 shares of the medical equipment provider’s stock worth $509,000 after acquiring an additional 17 shares in the last quarter.
+Conning Inc. grew its position in Align Technology by 2.1% during the 4th quarter.
+Conning Inc. now owns 1,026 shares of the medical equipment provider’s stock worth $548,000 after purchasing an additional 21 shares during the last quarter.
+Harel Insurance Investments & Financial Services Ltd. purchased a new stake in Align Technology during the 4th quarter worth approximately $48,000.
+JustInvest LLC grew its position in Align Technology by 4.6% during the 4th quarter.
+JustInvest LLC now owns 658 shares of the medical equipment provider’s stock worth $352,000 after purchasing an additional 29 shares during the last quarter.
+Finally, GFG Capital LLC grew its position in Align Technology by 2.6% during the 4th quarter.
+GFG Capital LLC now owns 1,317 shares of the medical equipment provider’s stock worth $704,000 after purchasing an additional 33 shares during the last quarter.
+Hedge funds and other institutional investors own 85.84% of the company’s stock.

-A number of equities analysts recently weighed in on ALGN shares.
-Credit Suisse Group lifted their target price on shares of Align Technology from $618.00 to $630.00 and gave the stock an “outperform” rating in a research note on Thursday, February 4th.
-Zacks Investment Research lifted their price target on shares of Align Technology to $610.00 in a research note on Thursday, March 4th.
-Piper Sandler lifted their price target on shares of Align Technology from $525.00 to $610.00 and gave the company an “overweight” rating in a research note on Tuesday, February 2nd.
-Barclays lifted their price target on shares of Align Technology from $475.00 to $555.00 and gave the company an “equal weight” rating in a research note on Thursday, February 4th.
-Finally, Evercore ISI lifted their price target on shares of Align Technology from $625.00 to $680.00 and gave the company an “outperform” rating in a research note on Thursday, February 4th.
+Several analysts have weighed in on the stock.
+Barclays boosted their target price on shares of Align Technology from $475.00 to $555.00 and gave the stock an “equal weight” rating in a research report on Thursday, February 4th.
+Evercore ISI boosted their target price on shares of Align Technology from $625.00 to $680.00 and gave the stock an “outperform” rating in a research report on Thursday, February 4th.
 They noted that the move was a valuation call.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and nine have given a buy rating to the company.
-Align Technology currently has a consensus rating of “Buy” and a consensus price target of $509.69.
+SVB Leerink boosted their target price on shares of Align Technology from $620.00 to $680.00 and gave the stock an “outperform” rating in a research report on Thursday, February 4th.
+Zacks Investment Research upped their price objective on shares of Align Technology to $610.00 in a report on Thursday, March 4th.
+Finally, Credit Suisse Group upped their price objective on shares of Align Technology from $618.00 to $630.00 and gave the company an “outperform” rating in a report on Thursday, February 4th.
+Two investment analysts have rated the stock with a sell rating, three have given a hold rating and nine have assigned a buy rating to the company.
+Align Technology has an average rating of “Buy” and a consensus target price of $509.69.

-Align Technology (NASDAQ:ALGN) last issued its quarterly earnings data on Tuesday, February 2nd.
-The medical equipment provider reported $2.61 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.14 by $0.47.
+Align Technology (NASDAQ:ALGN) last posted its quarterly earnings data on Tuesday, February 2nd.
+The medical equipment provider reported $2.61 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.14 by $0.47.
+The company had revenue of $834.50 million during the quarter, compared to analysts’ expectations of $793.56 million.
 Align Technology had a net margin of 76.00% and a return on equity of 68.99%.
-The firm had revenue of $834.50 million during the quarter, compared to analysts’ expectations of $793.56 million.
-During the same period last year, the company earned $1.53 earnings per share.
-The business’s revenue was up 28.4% on a year-over-year basis.
-As a group, sell-side analysts anticipate that Align Technology, Inc. will post 3.34 EPS for the current year.
+The firm’s revenue for the quarter was up 28.4% on a year-over-year basis.
+During the same period in the prior year, the business posted $1.53 earnings per share.
+As a group, research analysts anticipate that Align Technology, Inc. will post 3.34 EPS for the current fiscal year.

 Align Technology Company Profile